ravan/mcm-eks-fleet-blueprints/blueprints/README.md

 ## Implementation Pattern

-All bundles use **Fleet's native Helm support with targetCustomizations** to inject cluster-specific values from cluster labels:
+All bundles use Fleet's `targetCustomizations` to inject cluster-specific values from cluster labels.
+Charts are published to a Helm repository and include subcharts for pod identity management.

-- **Pod Identity Agent**: Direct Helm chart from GitHub repository
-- **ACK EKS Controller**: Wrapper Helm chart with bootstrap hook + eks-chart subchart from OCI
-- **ACK IAM Controller**: Wrapper Helm chart with bootstrap hook + iam-chart subchart from OCI

-**Bootstrap Hooks**: Each controller uses a Helm pre-install/pre-upgrade hook to create the pod identity association before the controller starts.
-This ensures credentials are available when the controller pod starts.

-No overlays, no Kustomize, no manual configuration - Fleet handles everything automatically!

 ## Monitoring Deployment